tlinjordet/JT-VAE-tmcinvdes/README.md

 # Quick Start

-## Code for Accelerated Training
+## Code for model training

 This repository contains the Python 3 implementation of the new Fast Junction Tree Variational Autoencoder code.

 - `fast_molvae/` contains codes for VAE training.
 Please refer to `fast_molvae/README.md` for details.
 - `fast_jtnn/` contains codes for model implementation.
-- `fast_molopt/` contains codes for training a conditional JT-VAE with properties.
+- `fast_molopt/` contains codes for training a conditional JT-VAE.

-### Conditional optimization

-`fast_molopt/optimize.py` contains code for performing optimization of input molecules in 2D property space.
-Input molecules can be optimized in 8 directions in 2D space and results in an output csv file with results from these optimizations.